mcfefa/CMML-diversity/src/04_revision-analysis/Triana_et_al_slingshot_pseudotime/README.md

 "project_pseudotime_slingshot.R" projects our samples to reference maps in "Triana et al., Single-cell proteo-genomic reference maps of the hematopoietic system enable the purification and massive profiling of precisely defined cell states.
 Nature Immunology (2021). https://doi.org/10.1038/s41590-021-01059-0"

 We use Seurat's Integration and Mapping (tutorial: https://satijalab.org/seurat/articles/integration_mapping.html) to project their pseudotime to ours.
-Data from Triana et al. downloaded from https://figshare.com/projects/Single-cell_proteo-genomic_reference_maps_of_the_human_hematopoietic_system/94469
+"Healthy.rds" from Triana et al. downloaded from https://figshare.com/projects/Single-cell_proteo-genomic_reference_maps_of_the_human_hematopoietic_system/94469